 |Events||Permissions related to working with events from devices.|

 |Full access||Complete access to the associated devices, mainly to simplify configuration.|

-Service providers will see an additional permission "Support" in their "management" tenant.
+Service providers will see an additional permission "Support" in their "management" environment.
 This permission lets users of the service provider give support to their customer's users.
-See "Supporting users in other tenants" below.
+See "Supporting users in other environments" below.

 Add a permission to the role by clicking the plus icon next to the desired category.

 In the "Type" field, specify a type to further restrict the type of data that this permission applies to.